 There are many myths surrounding the function of energy products, or at best, misconceptions.
-To start off the 2019 season, we have set out to dispel them these myths and instill the basic concepts of fueling as an endurance athlete.
-As you may know, or will come to know, your FUELing is a critical to both understand, and practice leading up to prime time.
+To start off the 2019 season, we have set out to dispel these myths and instill the basic concepts of fueling as an endurance athlete.
+As you may know, or will come to know, your FUELing is critical to both understand, and practice leading up to prime time.

 Better yet, we made a comprehensive yet brief video explaining HOW and WHY fueling specifically with carbohydrate during exercise extends time to exhaustion and improves performance.
 This is knowledge to be used by any athlete, and across any carbohydrate focused nutrition.

 As you can see in the video - carbohydrate is the ultimate and desired fuel source by the body to support performance endurance exercise.
 Shortly, we will explain how to simplify the practice of proper fueling as an athlete, introducing our TORQ Fueling System.

 For now, here are some key tips to keep in mind in your training and on race day for the trails ahead:

 - The body has a limited supply of carbohydrate (CHO) in the liver and muscles, called glycogen.
 This is roughly 500g, which will last 60-90mins of exercise depending on exertion.
 The higher your heartrate, the faster the CHO burn.

 - Once you are out of stored carbohydrate (glycogen), you are done.
 Performance is completely curbed in order to preserve blood glucose to run more critical systems in the body.
 This does not feel very good, and most people have (or will) experience the 'bonk' or 'hitting the wall' at some point.

 - The more fuel (carbohydrate) you can take onboard, and digest, the higher exertion you can maintain over time (higher heartrate over time).